GreenLearning’s Top 5 Tips for a Sustainable Holiday Party

 Holiday thumb

 It’s gift-giving season!
 The winter holidays are a fantastic time of year to reconnect and spend time with loved ones—and in the classroom, it’s a great time to get in the holiday spirit.
-We’ve put together a really great list of ways to celebrate a sustainable holiday season!
+We’ve put together a list of ways to celebrate a sustainable holiday season!

 Avoid Plastic